 Zehrina Hajdic is the Housing Services Manager at Community Housing Limited, NSW.
 Originally from Bosnia, she arrived in Australia in 1996 after her family was assisted by Sanctuary.
 She is married and has 2 children.

 Through her work she has helped the local community in general and continued to make a real difference to people’s lives by providing safe, secure and affordable homes to those in need.
 She is a valuable member of Sanctuary’s board with her deep links in the local community.

 Rob Brangwin, Board Member

 Rob Brangwin was born in England, has spent much of his life in New Zealand but now calls Coffs Harbour home.
 He has filled a variety of roles over the years; as a community educator, an ambulance officer and hotel manager.
-However more recently he decided to focus is efforts toward attaining a Bachellor Degree in Social Work, something that he hopes to put to use with refugee groups in the Coffs Harbour community.
-Rob has had extensive involvement organising fundraising events here and in New Zealand.
+Rob holds a Bachelor Degree in Social Work, something that he hopes to put to use with refugee groups in the Coffs Harbour community.
+Rob has had extensive involvement organising fundraising events here and in New Zealand for charities such as Childfund and Greenpeace.
 When not on his mountain bike Rob can often be found on his longboard enjoying the waves of Sawtell beach.

 Karen Brangwin, Board Member

-Karen has spent most of her life traveling and living around the world whilst working within the hotel industry.
+Karen has spent most of her life travelling and living around the world whilst working within the hotel industry.
 Most recently Karen calls Coffs Harbour home and lives in Toormina with her husband Rob.
-Karen has been involved in ongoing work with charities and has managed behind the scenes for many of Rob’s fundraising events.
+Karen has been involved in ongoing work with charities such as Childfund and has managed behind the scenes for many of Rob’s fundraising events.